 Subscription Cancellation Privacy:

 Subscription cancellation processes must respect customer data deletion rights while maintaining necessary records for business operations, dispute resolution, and regulatory compliance requirements.
+Non-compliance with cancellation and renewal regulations can result in penalties and reputational damage for payment platforms.

 Implement cancellation procedures that provide appropriate data deletion while preserving necessary information for legitimate business purposes through clear retention policies and customer communication.